sourcegraph/handbook/content/departments/cloud/technical-docs/operations.md

 ### Adding feature flags

+> Feature flags are considered managed config.
+Any change in the UI will be overwritten by our [sync config cronjob](https://github.com/sourcegraph/deploy-sourcegraph-managed/actions/workflows/sync_instance_config.yml)

 Feature flags are defined in either `config.global.yaml` or `$CUSTOMER/config.yaml`. `$CUSTOMER/config.yaml` takes higher precedence than `config.global.yaml`

 Clone the repo locally and add your override to the `config.global.yaml` or `$CUSTOMER/config.yaml`, then open a PR and ask for review.